FeiiYin/SPI/README.md

 3. Editing

 We employ the ZSSGAN to perform editing.
-Please change the `PATH_DICT` in clip_loss to your local CLIP checkpoint first.
+Please change the `PATH_DICT` in `ZSSGAN/criteria/clip_loss.py` to your local CLIP checkpoint first.
 Then use the following example code to editing.

 ```
 CUDA_VISIBLE_DEVICES=1 python ZSSGAN/train.py --size 512 \